kgj-0x64/meact.js/src/21-react-sim-virtual-dom-nodes/README.md

 To mimic React.js's `Fragment` using plain JavaScript, we can use a `DocumentFragment` object.
 A `DocumentFragment` is a lightweight, minimalistic document object that can hold and manipulate a group of nodes.

 When we append a `DocumentFragment` to the DOM, its children are appended, but the fragment itself is not, similar to how a React `Fragment` works.
-That is, just like a React `Fragment`, a `DocumentFragment` doesn’t create an extra node in the DOM tree, and only its child elements are added.
+That is, just like a React `Fragment`, a `DocumentFragment` doesn't create an extra node in the DOM tree, and only its child elements are added.

 ## Why do we need a virtual DOM